How to Control AI Agents in ERP Finance: The Safety Model We're Building

 usedel.ai · Figures in USD thousands

-Yes, del.ai agents touch your general ledger.
-That is not a bug; it is the only reason they are worth running.
-And knowing how to control AI agents in ERP finance (specifically, which actions are gated at the architecture level, which require human sign-off, and which can never auto-execute) is the right question to ask before any agent gets near your books.
+Yes, del.ai agents are being built to touch your general ledger.
+That is not a bug; it is the only reason they would be worth running.
+And knowing how to control AI agents in ERP finance — specifically which actions should be gated at the architecture level, which should require human sign-off, and which should never auto-execute — is the right question to ask before any agent gets near your books.

 This article answers that question directly.
 Not with reassurances.
-With the permission model, the audit log structure, and the rollback mechanics: the way you would explain it to your Controller before a board meeting or walk through it with your SOX auditor.
+With the permission model, the audit log structure and the rollback mechanics we are designing: the way you would want them explained to your Controller before a board meeting, or walked through with your SOX auditor.

-The short version: agents on del.ai operate inside a four-class permission taxonomy enforced at the substrate, not the model.
-MONEY-MOVE class actions (journal entries, cash movements, payment approvals) cannot execute without a named human in the approval chain.
-Everything is logged in an immutable, SOX-ready audit trail with full pre- and post-action state.
-Rollback takes seconds for write-class actions, minutes for financial transactions.
+The short version of the design: agents operate inside a four-class permission taxonomy enforced at the substrate, not by the model.
+MONEY-MOVE class actions — journal entries, cash movements, payment approvals — cannot execute without a named human in the approval chain.
+Everything is logged with full pre- and post-action state.
+Rollback is a designed property of each action rather than a recovery procedure.

-That is the architecture.
-The rest of this article is the detail behind each layer.
+That is the architecture we are building toward.
+The rest of this article is the detail behind each layer, and an honest line under each one about what exists today.